Preserving Black Churches: Guidelines and Eligibility

 Capital Projects

-• Funding will be given for the restoration, rehabilitation, stabilization, preservation of historic buildings, parsonages, annex and educational buildings attached or directly adjacent to the historic Black church, including bricks-and-mortar construction and planning costs.
+• Funding will be given for the restoration, rehabilitation, stabilization, preservation of historic buildings, parsonages, annex and educational buildings attached or directly adjacent to the historic Black church, including bricks-and-mortar construction, construction documents and planning costs.

-• Historic Black churches with active congregations can apply for funding up to $200,000 and can direct up to 15% of awarded grant funds for construction planning and documents.
+• Historic Black churches with active congregations can apply for funding up to $500,000 and can direct up to 15% of awarded grant funds for construction planning and documents.
 501(c)(3) and other non-profit organizations established by (or affiliated with an active congregation) with a mission to preserve a historic Black church with an active congregation are also eligible under this category.

-• 501(c)(3) Not-for-Profit Organizations and Public Agencies owning or leasing long-term historic Black churches with non-active congregations and repurposed for public programming can apply for funding up to $100,000 and can direct up to 15% of awarded grant funds for construction planning and documents.
+• 501(c)(3) Not-for-Profit Organizations and Public Agencies owning or leasing long-term historic Black churches with non-active congregations and repurposed for public programming can apply for funding up to $250,000 and can direct up to 15% of awarded grant funds for construction planning and documents.

 • Eligible applicants can direct up to 10% of awarded funds for indirect support and costs associated with project management.

-Endowment & Financial Sustainability
+Endowment and Financial Sustainability

 • Active Black Churches fundraising to increase existing or establish new preservation endowments for historic Black church buildings, with active congregations, to support activities such as cyclical maintenance of the building and grounds, insurance services, and other activities related to the perpetual stewardship of the structure.